-The original owner of the building was a man named Don Jobito, who was a hotel guard and miner before that.
-It is said he built the place after his wife had passed away after giving birth, his wfie’s family took his kids because they said he didn’t have a place for them to live, so he built a huge place for them, but when he returned for them, they were nowhere to be found.
+The original owner of the building was a man named Don Jobito, who was a hotel guard and miner.
+It is said he built the place after his wife had passed away from giving birth to his child.
+His wife’s family took his kids because they said he didn’t have a place for them to live, so he built a huge place for them, but when he returned for them, they were nowhere to be found.
 He was distraught, but he opened up his building to the city and it was named after him.
 He stayed in room 107 and now it is said to be the room with the most paranormal activity.

 There’s a painting in the hotel, of a little girl with a white dress on and it’s said she has been seen moving around, painting was done after she passed away, she was put in the dress and her make up was done, as it was custom during the time to portrait or photograph people after they’re passing.
 Some have even said to have found the painting empty and later see the girl return.

 Staff have said to receive phone calls from empty rooms.
 Some have heard the laughter of children, especially around 4 AM, even feeling children jumping on beds. others have heard horses, with no horses around.
-It’s said that after Don Jobito’s pasing, the staff began getting complaints of room 107 and people would leave terrified in the middle of the night and so they decided to build a statue of Don Jobito, in an attempt to show him he was loved and to appease his spirit, as they believed he was the one haunting the room, but that didn’t seem to help.
-The show, Extranormal, left cameras up and hung out in the room at 3:58 AM.
-During the recording, doors close by themselves and the medium they had with them said they needed to leave, the spirits in the room were angry and so they left to the reception area.
-On their way they saw lamps crooked.
-They return the to the room and the tv turns on by itself, as well as this candle thing that was hanging began swinging back and forth.
-They also captured the voice of a woman that appeared to be dragging herself across the rug and saying “leave me alone”.
-Of course, with these shows, you can’t be too sure what is faked and what is real, but they claim it is real.
+It’s said that after Don Jobito’s passing, the staff began getting complaints of room 107 and people would leave terrified in the middle of the night.
+They decided to build a statue of Don Jobito, in an attempt to show him he was loved and to appease his spirit, as they believed he was the one haunting the room, but that didn’t seem to help.